DJtheRedstoner/DevAuth/readme.md

 # Usage

-DevAuth can be used either by placing a jar in your mods folder or addding a maven dependency.
+DevAuth can be used either by placing a jar in your mods folder or adding a maven dependency.
 Details about the two methods follow.

 ## Jar